christoffetzer/abs/README.md

 abs
 ===

-Various (incorrect) implementations of abs function.
-I use these variants to introduce random testing and the problem of integer overflows.
+This crate contains three incorrect implementations of the 'abs' function.
+I use these variants to introduce unit and random testing.
+I chose 'abs' since it looks so trival but it contains an integer overflow.

-This crate two correct implementations (abs and sat_abs) that should demonstrate ways how one can address integer overflows.
+This crate also contains two (hopefully) correct implementations of 'abs': abs and sat_abs.
+They should demonstrate ways on how one could address the integer overflow in the 'abs' function.

 ### Installation